What Is a Lease Renewal Agreement?

 A lessor can offer a renewal as an option to the tenant upon creating the original lease agreement.
 But, it can also be through an addendum on top of the original lease agreement.
 Either way, you need to agree on a lease renewal beforehand if the tenant wishes to extend their tenancy or if the lessor offers so.
 Listed on the steps below is how to create a lease renewal agreement.

 The parties of a lease renewal agreement are the same as the original lease.
 And since this agreement serves to document the extension of a tenants lease, it is also essential to introduce the same parties as well.
-It indicates those subject to the extension or those bound by its terms and conditions as well.
+It indicates those subject to the extension or those bound by its terms and conditions.

 Next, outline the specifics of the lease renewal after introducing the parties of this agreement.
 This entails the setting of a new lease term, commencement date, as well as its expiry date.
 A change in the rental fee may also be in the lease extension agreement provided that you and the tenant discussed such a change.